wet-boew/wet-boew-documentation/decision/index-en.md

 modified: 2019-08-21
 ---

 The following are design decision for WET.
 Those decision are used for providing guidance on how to design content, features and theme.
-These design decision would be reviewed by the WET-BOEW Roadmap group.
+Design decision are subject for review by every wet-boew contributor and its official approval is made by participant of the WET-BOEW Roadmap monthly meeting, WET expert and WET administrator.
+Any propose changes to an approved design design, except to trivial editorial fixes, are subject to go through the whole approval process.

-The following design decision can be obseleted if you find they are not valid anymore.
-In order to obselete a decision, the evidence would need to be presented explaining why it is not valid anymore, a recommendation explaining how to do it and a method to migrate content that was following the obseleted design decision.
-You can initiate the conversation by submiting a new issue on Github.
+If you have any questions in regards of one of the above design decision, please [open an issue](https://github.com/wet-boew/wet-boew/issues) in the wet-boew repository.

 {::nomarkdown}
 <div class="wb-filter">